wejeus/trakk/README.md

 * brew install python3
 * pip3 install --user pipenv
-* pip3 install --user gitpython (old way: Needs GitPython: sudo easy_install gitpython)
+* pip3 install --user pytest gitpython injector rope

 This will install python3 and pip3 in **/usr/local/bin** - make sure to update your PATH to include those.
 I have experienced issues with pip3 not being installed correctly sometimes, try to clean and chmod **/usr/local** with right permissions: